mhered/RoboticsChallenge/notes/Day02/README.md

 ```

 * sourcing from outside docker in windows yields the same error message of missing folders.
-Note:  `.bashrc` does not source for ros jazzy and the workspace (. install/setup.bash) or set variables
+Note:  `.bashrc` does not source for ros jazzy and the workspace (`. install/setup.bash`) or set variables

 * learnt about `vcs` tool https://github.com/dirk-thomas/vcstool to manage version control of multiple repos (??)
 * fun futuristic command prompt: https://github.com/GitSquared/edex-ui

 ## Troubleshooting

-he refreshenf on ros2 CLI commands was helpful to troubleshoot becasue Krytn teleop task runs but the robot does not move, even though `/cmd_vel` topic has traffic.
+The refresher on ros2 CLI commands was helpful to troubleshoot because Krytn teleop task runs but the robot does not move, even though `/cmd_vel` topic has traffic.

 Task throws error "Failed to activate controller":